byronbytes/byronbytes/README.md

 👋 Hey, I'm Byron!
 My main career is programming and working with code.
 I code in C# and I use Visual Studio as my IDE.

 ## About Me
-I have been using computers since the age of 2, and starting coding at the age of 11.
 I am currently developing software for my own business called LiteTools.
-You can visit our site at https://litetools.net
+You can visit our site at https://litetools.net.
+I can't think of some about me details, so I will update this later.

 ## Main Projects